 On the supply side, we solve the static problem of a nursing home competing with other nursing homes in the local market.
 Each nursing home faces an identical cost structure with respect to the number of beds and intensity of care.
 A nursing home decides the out-of-pocket price of a bed and intensity of care so as to maximize its profits, taking as given the household demand for care, the reimbursement rate for Medicaid beds (set below the out-of-pocket price), as well as prices and care intensity of the competitors.
-Lower price attracts private residents, while higher intensity attracts both private and Medicaid residents.
-We solve for a symmetric Nash equilibrium of the nursing home market.
+Lower price attracts private residents, while higher intensity attracts both private and Medicaid residents.6 We solve for a symmetric Nash equilibrium of the nursing home market.

 We discipline the demand-side parameters of the model with micro-evidence on the LTC utilization patterns observed in the data.
 Using the Health and Retirement Study data, we document the type and intensity of care used conditional on age, financial resources, health, and family status.
 The model equilibrium successfully generates the documented care patterns, including those we do not target.
 Most importantly, individuals without family are more likely to reside in a nursing home, and nursing home usage is U-shaped in wealth.
-The latter pattern arises because the high out-of-pocket cost of nursing homes implies that it is used primarily by richer individuals or by the poor whose LTC costs are paid by Medicaid.
-The supply-side we measure care intensity from the data.
+The latter pattern arises because the we measure care intensity from the data.
 We prefer the term 'intensity' to 'quality' as for in-home care patients, small numbers of care hours used reflect their low demand for care.